Go With the Flow – CDSE Director’s Vision Aims to Maximize Learning Potential for Security Community

+Gutierrez feels listening to other perspectives is vital to achieving that positivity in a learning environment.

+She said being open to other people’s perspectives and being challenged and questioned creates a positive environment not only for security professionals who rely on CDSE’s curriculum, but for employees as well.

-Audrey Gutierrez – Center for Development of Security Excellence (CDSE) Director since September 2024 – leads the training and education organization within the Defense Counterintelligence and Security Agency’s Security Training Directorate that plays a key role in preventing bad actors from causing America harm.
+Due to the ever-changing environment and new threats to national security, she feels CDSE plays a key role in preventing bad actors from causing America harm.

-“I think we are critical to the security of our country and our technology,” said Gutierrez.
-“Because we have near-peer competitors now, it’s absolutely essential to play a strong defense game as we are planning to innovate and prepare for AI (Artificial Intelligence) and the growing capability of our adversaries.
+“I think we are critical to the security of our country and our technology,” she said.
+“Because we have near-peer competitors now, it’s absolutely essential to play a strong defense game as we are planning to innovate and prepare for AI [Artificial Intelligence] and the growing capability of our adversaries.”

-Before joining CDSE, she served as deputy director of Workforce Development for the Health Resources and Services Administration Learning Institute.
-Her previous experience includes chief for organizational performance for the Department of Defense Education Activity, and teaching Mandarin as a military language instructor while serving in the U.S. Air Force
+Despite the growing risks the world faces, Gutierrez takes solace knowing her staff has an immeasurable amount of knowledge in their disciplines.
+Due to their professionalism and experience, she can focus on being a change agent for the security community.

+“I’m excited to be in a position not just to listen to those different perspectives, but to engage with them and do something about those challenges that they see,” she said.
+“I like new ideas, I like to be challenged, roll my sleeves up, and help advocate for change.”

 |Date Taken: